kasu207/tth-techdegree-project2/README.md

 Second project for the teamtreehouse.com techdegree.

 A description of the project
-- We have a list of students which are displayed in <li> elements in zje index.html
+- We have a list of students which are displayed in <li> elements in the index.html
 - We should add pagination to the index page so only a limit of students are shown
 - be clicking on the pagination links, which we should implement, the user can click through the studens